 The Executive Suite and Deluxe Rooms interconnect, so are ideal for families.

-There’s plenty here to keep kids happy: two tennis courts, outdoor ping pong table, flower-packed gardens and a large outdoor pool.
+There’s plenty here to keep kids happy: two tennis courts, a games room, cinema, outdoor ping pong table, flower-packed gardens and a large outdoor pool.

 The pool is supervised by a lifeguard (7am–8pm in summer; 9am–5pm in winter).
 Bring your own inflatables and arm-bands as the hotel doesn’t provide any.